frctl/fractal.build/docs/guide/07-components/02-creating.md

 Variants are useful for when you have a need for a slightly modified version of your component, but when the change is small enough that it doesn't really warrant creating a whole separate component.

 > Variants can be thought of as roughly analogous to the concept of 'modifiers' in [BEM](http://getbem.com/).
-If you are would use a BEM modifier class to describe your (sub)component, it's probably a good fit to be a variant.
+If you would use a BEM modifier class to describe your (sub)component, it's probably a good fit to be a variant.

 There are a number of ways to create variants, each with their own pros and cons, but probably the simplest way is to create a separate variant view file.
 (For full details on creating and using variants see the full {{ link('@variants', 'variants documentation') }}).